The Content Fuel Framework (Encore)

 Adrian Tennant: Let’s take a short break.
 We’ll be right back after this message.

-Seth Segura: I’m Seth Segura, VP and Creative Director at Bigeye.
-Every week, IN CLEAR FOCUS addresses topics that impact our work as creative professionals.
+Tim McCormack: I’m Tim McCormack, VP of Media and Analytics at Bigeye.
+Every week, IN CLEAR FOCUS addresses topics that impact our work as media professionals.
 At Bigeye, we always put audiences first.
-For every engagement, we commit to really understanding our clients’ prospects and customers.
-Through our own primary research, we capture valuable data about people’s attitudes, behaviors, and motivations.
-These insights inform our strategy and guide our creative briefs.
-Clients see them brought to life in inspiring, imaginative brand-building and persuasive activation campaigns.
-If you’d like to put Bigeye’s audience-focused creative communications to work for your brand, please contact us.
+Knowing who we’re targeting – their attitudes, behaviors, and motivations – is the foundational step in our media planning process.
+For every engagement, we undertake research that yields actionable insights.
+These inform our media and analytics strategies – and ensure that we’re working in unison to deliver measurable results for our clients.
+If you’d like to know more about putting Bigeye’s audience-focused media and analytics to work for your brand, please contact us.
 Email firstname.lastname@example.org.
 Bigeye.
 Reaching the Right People, in the Right Place, at the Right Time.

-Adrian Tennant: Welcome back.
-I’m talking with Melanie Deziel, the award-winning branded content creator, and author of the bestselling book, The Content Fuel Framework: How To Generate Unlimited Story Ideas.
-Within agencies, content marketers typically work in small teams.
+Adrian Tennant: Within agencies, content marketers typically work in small teams.
 Do you have any tips for collaborating effectively as a group when generating ideas?

 Melanie Deziel: Absolutely.
 So, we’re in a blessed position at Foundation that we focus only on content and so we have a robust content team, it’s really nice to have that support.
 But I know that most content teams, like you said, they may not even have a full-time dedicated staff or not more than one.
 And so that is often a challenge.
 You often do have to collaborate with folks outside of your team.
 I walked through in the book, there’s a way you could use this system to give everyone guidance and be on the same page as you work through your ideas.
 But there’s plenty of other ways too.
 The most important thing is to follow that focus before format approach when you’re in those brainstorms.
 Asking questions, like “What are the things we could share on this topic?”
 Or “What would be important for our audience to know?”
 And have the group focus on solving those things.
 Once you’re clear on what it is that you want to share, then have them put their mind to, “Okay, now what are the different ways we could bring this to life?”
 I have found that as you mentioned, oftentimes the conversation starts with a format and it’s, “We need a video idea” or “A lead magnet” or whatever else.
 And those situations are often much tougher to get collaboration and to get original ideas.
 So guiding everyone to put their attention and their mind toward the focuses is a really good place to start.